Select Medical (NYSE:SEM) Releases FY 2021 Earnings Guidance

 Select Medical (NYSE:SEM) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $2.910-$3.080 for the period, compared to the Thomson Reuters consensus estimate of $2.540.
+The company provided EPS guidance of $2.910-$3.080 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.540.
 The company issued revenue guidance of $5.85 billion-$6.05 billion, compared to the consensus revenue estimate of $5.91 billion.

-Several analysts have recently issued reports on the company.
-Credit Suisse Group upped their price target on Select Medical from $37.00 to $39.00 and gave the stock a neutral rating in a research note on Tuesday.
-Deutsche Bank Aktiengesellschaft increased their target price on Select Medical from $42.00 to $46.00 and gave the company a buy rating in a research note on Monday, May 17th.
-Zacks Investment Research downgraded Select Medical from a strong-buy rating to a hold rating and set a $40.00 target price for the company. in a research note on Monday, May 3rd.
-Finally, Benchmark increased their target price on Select Medical from $44.00 to $50.00 and gave the company a buy rating in a research note on Wednesday, June 23rd.
-Two equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-The company presently has a consensus rating of Buy and an average target price of $42.20.
+SEM has been the subject of several research analyst reports.
+Zacks Investment Research downgraded Select Medical from a strong-buy rating to a hold rating and set a $40.00 price objective for the company. in a research report on Monday, May 3rd.
+Credit Suisse Group upped their price target on shares of Select Medical from $37.00 to $39.00 and gave the stock a neutral rating in a research report on Tuesday, August 10th.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of Select Medical from $42.00 to $46.00 and gave the company a buy rating in a research report on Monday, May 17th.
+Finally, Benchmark upped their target price on shares of Select Medical from $44.00 to $50.00 and gave the stock a buy rating in a research report on Wednesday, June 23rd.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The company presently has an average rating of Buy and an average price target of $42.20.

-The company also recently declared a quarterly dividend, which will be paid on Monday, August 30th.
-Shareholders of record on Wednesday, August 18th will be issued a $0.125 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, August 30th.
+Shareholders of record on Wednesday, August 18th will be paid a $0.125 dividend.
 The ex-dividend date is Tuesday, August 17th.
-This represents a $0.50 annualized dividend and a yield of 1.42%.
-Select Medical’s dividend payout ratio (DPR) is 26.46%.
+This represents a $0.50 dividend on an annualized basis and a yield of 1.53%.
+Select Medical’s payout ratio is presently 26.46%.

-In other news, EVP Martin F. Jackson sold 100,000 shares of the firm’s stock in a transaction on Wednesday, May 26th.
-The stock was sold at an average price of $40.15, for a total value of $4,015,000.00.
-Following the transaction, the executive vice president now directly owns 1,285,428 shares in the company, valued at approximately $51,609,934.20.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO David S. Chernow sold 139,550 shares of the firm’s stock in a transaction on Monday, August 9th.
-The stock was sold at an average price of $36.14, for a total value of $5,043,337.00.
+In related news, EVP Martin F. Jackson sold 100,000 shares of Select Medical stock in a transaction that occurred on Wednesday, May 26th.
+The shares were sold at an average price of $40.15, for a total transaction of $4,015,000.00.
+Following the transaction, the executive vice president now owns 1,285,428 shares of the company’s stock, valued at approximately $51,609,934.20.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Bryan C. Cressey sold 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, May 26th.
+The shares were sold at an average price of $40.11, for a total transaction of $401,100.00.
+Following the completion of the sale, the director now directly owns 53,799 shares of the company’s stock, valued at approximately $2,157,877.89.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 319,550 shares of company stock valued at $12,249,037.
-18.80% of the stock is currently owned by insiders.
+Insiders have sold a total of 319,550 shares of company stock valued at $12,249,037 in the last quarter.
+Corporate insiders own 18.80% of the company’s stock.

 Select Medical Holdings Corporation, through its subsidiary, Select Medical Corporation, operates critical illness recovery hospitals, rehabilitation hospitals, outpatient rehabilitation clinics, and occupational health centers in the United States.
 The company's Critical Illness Recovery Hospital segment consists of hospitals that provide services for heart failure, infectious disease, respiratory failure and pulmonary disease, surgery requiring prolonged recovery, renal disease, neurological events, and trauma.